MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 Notice that the interface only lists the required methods and does expose the optional methods.
-This means that classes that adopt the protocol will get full type checking for the required methods, but will have to resort to weak typing (manually using Export attributes and matching the signature) for the optional protocol methods.
+This means that classes that adopt the protocol will get full type checking for the required methods, but will have to resort to weak typing (manually using [`[Export]`](~/cross-platform/macios/binding/binding-types-reference.md#ExportAttribute) attributes and matching the signature) for the optional protocol methods.

 To make it convenient to consume an API that uses protocols, the binding tool also will produce an extensions method class that exposes